Notre-Dame-de-Bon-Secours Chapel of Dieppe

-View of the chapel portal in 2012.

 The Notre-Dame-de-Bon-Secours chapel in Dieppe was built in 1876 for sailors who died at sea.
 It was first a place of pilgrimage before being a parish church, and stands on the coast of the English Channel.

 Many votive offerings on display here honor the memory of sailors lost at sea.
 It was built by a mutual aid society before being attached to the parish of Neuville-lès-Dieppe in 1914.

 The church is part of the Roman Catholic Archdiocese of Rouen.

 History

 Sailors from Dieppe in the 19th century were famous for their piety and local pride, both of which are generally attributed to the harshness of their line of work.
 They and their community were predominantly Marianist at the time the chapel was constructed, and that influence is still apparent in the beliefs and traditions of the area today.
 A Norman sailor's eulogy attributed to the community that dates back to the seventeenth century describes the dangers of a sailor's life at the time.